catenax-ng/product-onboarding/README.md

 The [cluster](cluster) folder contains all available clusters, in the `cluster/<CLUSTERNAME>/kustomization.yaml` we describe each product that is deployed in the cluster based on their permission level.

+The [docs/guides](docs/guides) folder contains all necessary guides to use our cluster environment.

 More Information can be found under `argocd` Folder: [README.md](argocd/README.md)

 ### GitHub related parts